Skip to main content

 Best to support U.S. company

-IPVanish started out in 2012 as a subsidiary of the Orlando-based Highwinds Group.
-The company distinguishes itself by owning most of its own access points (approximately 90%) and communications infrastructure, allowing it to exercise significant control over its network with an unlimited number of simultaneous connections allowed.
-The platform was accused of handing over subscriber data to authorities in 2016, but has since undergone a managerial change who have pledged to upholding user anonymity.
+IPVanish started out as a subsidiary of the Orlando-based Highwinds Group.
+The company distinguishes itself by owning most of its own access points and communications infrastructure, allowing it to exercise significant control over its network with an unlimited number of simultaneous connections allowed.
+The platform was accused of handing over subscriber data to authorities, but has since undergone a managerial change who have pledged to upholding user anonymity.

 About the Author